zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/GGBDWorkshop_GG4BD_610.md

 ## Before You Begin
 For the Lab terminal session:

+If at a terminal session:

+User and Password:

-su - ggadmin
+User ID: ggadmin
-password: Data1Integration! or oracle
+Password:  oracle

 If already at a Unix prompt, you can access the Lab Menu by typing the alias ‘labmenu’ The following Lab Menu will be displayed,